strainer/fencache.js/Readme.md

 ```
 In this case where calcOnObj takes objects and processes data within them,
 a function in the third parameter can return a value to use as the storage key.
-Without this function, in default mode objects are identified by their native reference (not contents), in native object mode they are automatically stringified.
+Without this function, in fencaches default mode objects are identified by their native reference (not contents), in the native object mode they are automatically stringified.
 Memoized functions can take up to 5 arguments but a keying function is then needed to id results to the multiple input arguments:

 ```
   enpow = fencache(Math.pow,30, (a,b)=>""+a+","+b )